davidecaruso/shell.js/docs/commands.md

 ## Commands

-Remember that to print commands you must invoke the `.type()` method of your instance.
+> Remember that to print commands you must invoke the `.type()` method of your instance.

 ### Simple commands

-Pass an array of _string_.
+Pass an array of strings.

 ```javascript
 Shell("#shell", ["Hello, world!"]).type();